You are currently viewing Nutrition for Construction Workers: What to Eat for Energy on the job

 Greasy burgers & chipsGrilled chicken wrap or burger with a side of salad

-Deep-fried chickenGrilled chicken with rice
+Deep-fried chickenGrilled chicken with rice and veg

 Soft drinksWater or sugar-free electrolyte drinks